h15200/notes/system-design.md

 ex challenge "we've got a distributed system and we want to manage request calls"
 solution:

-### Message Brokers (Queues)
+### Message Queue / Brokers

+a COMBINATION of services that include having a NOTIFIER that keeps track of which servers are healthy (heartbeat sent to notifier)

+The notifier also has access to a db that keeps a queue of asynchronous tasks

-- queues are used to effectively manage requests in a large-scale distributed system to allow us to decouple our processes and distribute/throttle processing load.
+queues are used to effectively manage requests in a large-scale distributed system to allow us to decouple our processes and distribute/throttle processing load.

+The notifier also acts as a load balancer to distribute requests.

+ALL OF THESE services are handled by a message queue.

+#### Methods of storing message queue

+if it's stored in memory, a server outage will not keep that info

+solution: store the queue in a database, each server sends a NOTIFIER a heartbeat every 10 seconds.
+If a server dies, the notifier consults the db and reroutes unfinished tasks to another server.

 ### Proxies